-Central Multi-Use Space.
+• Central Multi-use Space.
 To accommodate up to 60 to 65 inmates, the central multi-use space should contain at least 1,800 square feet, preferably more.
 This space serves as a recreation area and meeting room, as well as an area from which casual surveillance takes place.
-The area allowance above does not by itself satisfy minimum standard allowances for dayroom/leisure-time space.
-Other leisure-time rooms, described below, are needed to meet the minimum standards.
+The area allowance above does not by itself satisfy minimum standard allowances for dayroom/leisure-time space; other leisure-time rooms, described below, are needed to meet the minimum standards. • Inmate Rooms.

-Inmate Rooms.
 Individual rooms should have from 60 to 80 square feet, and contain a water closet, lavatory, bed, desk, chair, bookshelves, and wardrobe.
 As discussed above, the individual rooms are often grouped around the central multi-use space in a two-tiered, split-level scheme.
 China toilet fixtures are recommended for all but maximum security facilities; their cost is less than 10 percent of the cost of stainless steel security fixtures, and experience has shown that expensive metal fixtures are not necessary for most types of facilities.
-It usually is not necessary to incorporate fixed room furnishings, except for maximum.
+It usually is not necessary to incorporate fixed room furnishings, except for maximum security facilities.
+Movable furniture offers the inmate some flexibility, is less institutional, and provides a modest opportunity for individual expression.
+Each inmate's room should have a secure

-some flexibility, is less institutional, and provides a modest opportunity for individual expression.
-Each inmate's room should have a secure window on an exterior wall that allows natural light into the room.
+GENERAL HOUSING/51 window on an exterior wall that allows natural light into the room.
 To the extent possible, room windows should face away from the institution for added privacy and improved security.
-Ground fault interrupters (GFI's) should be provided for the electrical outlets to prevent shock or improper use of electricity.
+Ground fault interrupters (GFI's) should be provided for the electrical outlets to prevent shock or improper use of electricity. - Showers.

-Showers.
 Eight individual showers should be provided in each module, grouped at different points to be convenient to the inmates.
 There should be showers on each floor.
 The showers should be easy to supervise yet provide for privacy, and have a separate space for drying.
-Standards require that the water to shower heads be thermostatically controlled.
+Standards require that the water to shower heads be thermostatically controlled. - Office Space.

-Office Space.
 It is recommended that sufficient office space be planned to allow each module to operate as a separate autonomous unit.
 Most offices should be located near the entrance to the module so that staff can easily monitor the traffic in and out of the building without being diverted from their primary duties.
-It is desirable to group together the two sets of offices for flexibility.
+It is desirable to group together the Individual rooms should have a lavatory, toilet, bed, desk, chair, bookshelves, and wardrobe.
+Individual sbowers dispersed throughout the bousing unit improve supervision and eliminate many of the problems associated with a communal shower.
+52/GENERAL HOUSING $\langle \rangle$ two sets of offices for flexibility.
 If the administration decides to operate the two modules as a combined unit, this design can easily adapt to that type of operation.
 The following offices should be provided in each module.

-o Unit Manager's Office.
+Unit Manager's Office.
 One office containing approximately 120 square feet should be provided for the unit manager and appropriate files.
-In these units where inmate records are stored, provisions must be made to ensure adequate fire protection, and security appropriate for the security level of the inmates housed in the unit.
+In those units where inmate records are stored, provisions must be made to ensure adequat fire protection and security appointiate for the security level of the inmates housed in the unit.
+Caseworker's Office.
+One office, with about 100 square feet, provides adequate room for the caseworker and necessary files, as well as space to talk privately with inmates.
+Counselors' Offices.
+Each of the two counselors should have a private office for consultations with inmates.
+The offices should provide the same amount of space as a caseworker.
+For better supervision, these offices are sometimes scattered throughout the module.
+Correctional Officer's Station.